 Final Thoughts

-One of the best hotel rewards cards available to points and miles fans, the IHG Select Card offers a substantial signup bonus, an automatic upgrade to IHG Platinum Elite status, the best value free-night certificate of any card on the market, and a small annual fee.
+One of the best hotel rewards cards available to points and miles fans, the IHG Select Card offers an automatic upgrade to IHG Platinum Elite status, the best value free-night certificate of any card on the market, and a small annual fee.

 The comments on this page are not provided, reviewed, or otherwise approved by the bank advertiser.
 It is not the bank advertiser's responsibility to ensure all posts and/or questions are answered.